France : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

 Taking into account that there have been reports of pickpockets targeting tourists on buses, you should be aware that very late trains can be risky.
-Additionally, avoid renting a car, if it is not necessary, since there have been reports of stealing a rental car.
+Additionally, avoid renting a car, if it is not necessary since there have been reports of stealing a rental car.
 Also, avoid driving around Nice since parking a car anywhere in Nice is difficult.

 PICKPOCKETS RISK : MEDIUM

 Your chances of being pickpocketed are medium, which is somehow normal in such a big city.
 Pickpockets usually operate on public transport at times when it is very crowded.
 Some thieves might try to rob you on motorcycles or by reaching into a stopped car and grabbing the purse through an open window.
-The similar method has been used against pedestrians walking with purses.
+A similar method has been used against pedestrians walking with purses.

 NATURAL DISASTERS RISK : LOW

 Nice can be considered safe when it comes to natural hazards.
 There is a possibility of a few avalanche and floods, but they happen very rarely.